CoinFlixProductions/CoinFlix-Token/README.md

 # CoinFlix-Token
-This is the smart contract source code for the Coinflix BEP-20 Token.
+This is the deflationary smart contract source code for the Coinflix BEP-20 Token.